afraser3/afraser3.github.io/_pages/about.md

 I welcome participation from students.
 This kind of research is amenable to involvement from students with a variety of interests and backgrounds (e.g. projects with lots of programming vs little programming).
 If you're a UCSC student interested in working on this kind of stuff, don't be a stranger!
 Please reach out to me and/or Prof. Garaud.

 In my spare time, I recently got way into windsurfing, and sailing more broadly, including keelboat racing, and sailing on 420s, lasers, and E-scows.
-When those activities aren't accessible I have a lot of fun playing basketball very poorly, and I enjoy a good hike or bike ride.
+When those activities aren't accessible I have a lot of fun playing basketball very poorly, salsa dancing, and I enjoy a good hike or bike ride.